-The analytical specificity of the cobas[®] HEV test was evaluated for cross-reactivity with 28 microorganisms at 106 particles, copies, or PFU/mL, which included 21 viral isolates, 6 bacterial strains and 1 yeast isolate (Table 19).
-The microorganisms were added to normal, virus-negative human EDTA-plasma and tested with and without HEV added to a concentration of approximately 3 x LoD of the cobas[®] HEV test.
+The analytical specificity of the cobas[®] HEV test was evaluated for cross-reactivity with 28 microorganisms at 10^6 particles, copies, or PFU/mL, which included 21 viral isolates, 6 bacterial strains and 1 yeast isolate (Table 15).
+The microorganisms were added to normal, virus-negative human EDTA-plasma and tested with and without HEV added to a concentration of approximately 3 x LoD of the cobas[®] HEV test for each virus.
 The tested microorganisms do not cross-react or interfere with the cobas[®] HEV test.